MikkoMMM/SpecuSim/README.md

 * Wii Remote with a MotionPlus attachment.
 A sensor bar is also strongly recommended (the game will run without but there will be severe gyroscopic yaw drift).

 ## Software
-* Currently Python 3.8 or later is required.
-(Python 3.6 and 3.7 support is planned)
+* Python 3.6 or later

 # Installation
 * pip install -r requirements.txt